w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   [Different settings](https://github.com/paritytech/substrate/pull/12483) are available for minting
   collections:

-  - public mints: everyone can mint an asset (good for soul-bound collections)
+  - public mints: everyone can mint an asset in your collection (good for soul-bound collections)
-  - external mint: mint for holders of NFTs in another collection
+  - external mint: only holders of NFTs in another collection can mint in your collection
   - wave minting: mint X number of items that go to collection owners and Y number of items for the public
   - force mint: minting bypassing mint settings